Thermalization of gluons in spatially homogeneous systems: Initially under-populated systems

 For quantitative studies, we solve numerically the BEDA with the initial distribution given by $ f(t_0) = {f_0}\theta(Q-|\vec{p}|). $ Figure \ref{fig:underpopulated} compares the time evolution of $\hat{q}$, $m_D^2$ and $T_*$ for $f_0=0.01$ and $\alpha_s=0.1$ (right panel) to those given by the above parametric estimates (left panel).
-For such an intermediate value of $f_0$, the system still undergoes, although not as pronounced as our parametric estimates, the three stages manifested in the macroscopic quantities discussed above (the scaling law of $m_D^2$ in the second stage coincides with the parametric estimate in eq.~(\ref{eq:mD2II}) for some range of $t$).
-Combined with the left panel of fig.~\ref{fig:f0_0p01}, the temperature curve confirms more convincingly the three-stage thermalization: overheating, cooling with a small overcooling effect and reheating.
+For such an intermediate value of $f_0$, the system still undergoes, although not as pronounced as our parametric estimates, the three stages manifested in the macroscopic quantities discussed above .
+Combined with the left panel of fig.~\ref{fig:f0_0p01}, the temperature curve confirms more convincingly the three-stage thermalization: overheating, cooling with a small overcooling effect\footnote{ We have verified numerically that the overcooling effect becomes more pronounced for smaller values of $f_0$.
+One can also estimate parametrically that the system suffers the maximum temperature overshoot with $T_*/T_{eq}\sim f_0^{\frac{1}{12}}$ at $Qt\sim \alpha_s^{-2}f_0^{-\frac{1}{3}}$. } and reheating.
 The three stages are also manifest in the time evolution of $pf$ as shown in the right panel of fig.~\ref{fig:f0_0p01}: $\lim\limits_{p\to0}pf=T_*$ goes through all the three stages.
 All the quantities including $T_*$, the entropy density $s$, the number density $n$ and $pf$ stabilize around their corresponding thermal equilibrium values at $Qt\gtrsim 200$.

 We also check quantitatively the role played by $p_*$ and momentum broadening $\sqrt{\langle\,p^2\rangle}\equiv\sqrt{3\hat{q}t/2}$.
 We find that $\sqrt{\langle\,p^2\rangle}$ becomes larger than $p_*$ at $Q t \approx 0.1$ for $f_0=0.01$ and $\alpha_s=0.1$.
 As shown in the right panel of fig.~\ref{fig:f0_0p01}, up to this time (and a bit later) the approximate solution with the scaling behavior $f\propto p^{-\frac{7}{2}}$ in eq.~(\ref{eq:pfapprox}) agrees with our simulations very well for $p\gtrsim p_*$.
 For $Qt\gg 0.1$, the approximate solution fits our simulations only for $p\gtrsim\sqrt{\langle\,p^2\rangle}$ while $pf$ in our simulations is strongly flatten at smaller $p$.
 This justifies quantitatively our parametric estimates for $p_s\sim(\hat{q}t)^{\frac{1}{2}}$ instead of $p_*$ in stage 2.